by Dr. C.H. Weaver M.D. updated 6/2019

-The US Food and Drug Administration has granted accelerated approval to Tecentriq (atezolizumzb) in combination with Abraxane (nab-paclitaxel ) for the first-line treatment of unresectable locally advanced or metastatic triple-negative (TNBC).
+The US Food and Drug Administration granted accelerated approval to Tecentriq (atezolizumzb) in combination with Abraxane (nab-paclitaxel) for the first-line treatment of unresectable locally advanced or metastatic triple-negative breast cancer.
+(TNBC).

 Tecentriq is the first immunotherapy to be approved for breast cancer.

-Thje combination of immunotherapy and chemotherapy showed promise in the management of triple negative breast cancer (TNBC) as evidenced by the results, from the IMpassion 130 clinical trial which were shared at the European Society for Medical Oncology (ESMO) 2018 Congress and published in the New England Journal of Medicine.
-The results demonstrated that a subgroup of TNBC patients experience improved survival with a Tecentriq immunotherapy-chemotherapy combination and served as the basis of the FDA approval.
+The combination of Tecentriq immunotherapy and chemotherapy improve survival of women with TNBC as evidenced by the results from the IMpassion 130 clinical trial which were shared at the European Society for Medical Oncology (ESMO) 2018 Congress, published in the New England Journal of Medicine, and updated at the American Society of Clinical Oncology ASCO) meeting in June 2019.(1-3)

 Approximately 15 percent of breast cancers are referred to as TNBC.
 Triple negative breast cancers are both hormone-negative, and HER2-negative.
 Hormone-negative breast cancer refers to a type of breast cancer that is both estrogen- and progesterone-receptor negative.
 This means that this type of cancer is not stimulated to grow from exposure to the female hormone estrogen and/or progesterone.